The Best Online Gaelic Sports Betting Sites for the UK

 - Live Results Portal

 - Good Looking Interfac

-One such operator is MoPlay who deserve credit for a great selection of both Gaelic Football and Gaelic Hurling markets.
-The company offers a vert respectable welcome offer for new players and has a nice looking design which looks great on all devices, even the small screens of a mobile.
+One such operator is MoPlay which deserves credit for a great selection of both Gaelic Football and Gaelic Hurling markets.
+The company offers a very respectable welcome offer for new players and has a nice looking design which looks great on all devices, even the small screens of mobile devices.
 For more new bookmakers, you can check out our list of newcomers.

 Gaelic Sports Betting by Event

 As we have covered how to bet on Gaelic sports, our last section looks at the different events you could bet on and a bit of information about them.
 You’ll find betting opportunities for all these at all our recommended betting sites.
 With many of these games, you can bet on the winner many months before it starts.

 All-Ireland Senior Championship

 Gaelic football was first played in 1885 and nowadays has more than 2,500 clubs who regularly play it, mainly in Ireland but also has associations in countries that are rich with Irish immigrants such as Great Britain, North America and Australia.
 The final of the All-Ireland Senior Championship, held annually at Croke Park, Dublin, draws crowds of more than 80,000 people.
 Historically, Kerry has been the most successful football team in the All-Ireland Senior Football Championship winning the title on 37 occasions.
 The championship has never been won by a team from outside Ireland, although London has come close, having been beaten finalists on five times.